plushexe351/Whozzat/README.md

 # Whozzat

-An app for all your links in one place, with a skewmorphic. old school UI paying a subtle omage to Frutiger Aero
+An app for all your links in one place, with a material you inspired design built from scratch.

 ## 📋 Feature TODO List